-Stickler syndrome is diagnosed by a physical examination and medical history.
-A complete eye exam by an ophthalmologist will detect the problems associated with the syndrome.
+An ophthalmologist diagnoses Stickler syndrome with a physical examination and medical history.
+A complete eye exam detects the problems associated with the syndrome.

-In some types of Stickler syndrome, the clear gel that fills the eyeball (the vitreous) has an abnormal appearance, which is visible during an eye exam.
+Sometimes, the clear gel that fills the eyeball has an abnormal appearance.
+This gel is the eye’s vitreous.
+The abnormal appearance is visible during an eye exam.

-Treatment for cataracts in infants from Stickler syndrome varies depending on the nature of each patient’s condition.
-Surgery is usually recommended very early in life, but many factors affect this decision, including the infant’s health and whether there is a cataract in one or both eyes.
+Treatment for cataracts in infants varies depending on each patient’s condition.
+Surgery is usually recommended very early in life.
+Many factors affect this decision, including the infant’s health and whether there is a cataract in one or both eyes.

-If the child has a cataract in both eyes, it is possible that surgery may be delayed for years, or, depending on their severity, it may never become necessary.
-However, if only one eye is affected by cataract, the infant’s visual system can develop abnormally, and, if left untreated, serious vision problems and even vision loss can result.
+If the child has a cataract in both eyes, it is possible that surgery may be delayed for years.
+Depending on their severity, it may never become necessary.
+But if only one eye has a cataract, the infant’s visual system can develop abnormally.
+If left untreated, serious vision problems and even vision loss can result.

-Because people with Stickler syndrome have increased risk for detached retina, they should be aware of detached retina symptoms in the event they occur.
-In the event that a detached retina occurs, surgery is necessary to re-attach the retina.
+People with Stickler syndrome have increased risk for detached retina.
+They should be aware of detached retina symptoms in case they get one.
+If a detached retina occurs, surgery is necessary to reattach the retina.

-Glaucoma associated with Stickler syndrome is most commonly treated by medicated eyedrops, although surgery may be needed.
+Glaucoma due to Stickler syndrome is commonly treated with medicated eyedrops.
+Surgery may be needed in some cases.

 For severe nearsightedness, vision can often be corrected with glasses or contact lenses.
 Sometimes refractive surgery can help these cases of high myopia as well.